kubeflow/pipelines/samples/core/xgboost_training_cm/README.md

 ## Run

-Most arguments come with default values.
-Only `output` and `project` need to be filled always.
+All arguments come with default values.
+This pipeline is preloaded as a Demo pipeline in Pipeline UI.
+You can run the pipeline without any changes.

+## Modifying the pipeline
+To do additional exploration you may change some of the parameters, or pipeline input that is currently specified in the pipeline definition.

 * `output` is a Google Storage path which holds pipeline run results.
 Note that each pipeline run will create a unique directory under `output` so it will not override previous results.
-* `project` is a GCP project.
+* `workers` is nubmer of worker notes used for this training.
+* `rounds` is the number of XGBoost training iterations.
+Set the value to 200 to get a reasonable trained model.
+* `train_data` points to a CSV file that contains the training data.
+For a sample see 'gs://ml-pipeline-playground/sfpd/train.csv'.
+* `eval_data` points to a CSV file that contains the training data.
+For a sample see 'gs://ml-pipeline-playground/sfpd/eval.csv'.
+* `schema` points to a schema file for train and eval datasets.
+For a sample see 'gs://ml-pipeline-playground/sfpd/schema.json'.

 ## Components source